ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>--zone <em>ZONE</em></code></dt>
-<dd>Enter the zone where you want to list available flavors.
-This value is required.
+<dd>Required: Enter the zone where you want to list available flavors.
 To see available zones for classic clusters, run `ibmcloud oc zone ls`.
 To see available zones for VPC clusters, run `ibmcloud oc zone ls --provider vpc-gen2` for Generation 2 compute.</dd>

 <dt><code>--provider <em>(classic | vpc-gen2)</em></code></dt>
 <dd>The infrastructure provider for which you want to list available flavors.</dd>